John-Otago/PhD-Plus/README.md

 ### 4. Career Preparation - *start from day one*

 ### 4.1 Overview
-It comes as a sobering fact for some PhD students/graduates that most of them will never get a career-track academic job (especially in HASS).
+It comes as a rude awakening for some PhD students that most of them will never get a career-track academic job (especially in HASS).
 That includes many good PhD graduates with a track record of publication and excellent teaching experience.
 The academic job market follows the simple rule of supply and demand (over-supply and weak/declining demand).
 No matter how good you are, there are simply too many candidates on the market.
 Ignoring this rule will cost you dearly.
-Plan ahead when you start graduate school, not when you finish.
+Make plans when you start graduate school, not when you finish.

 Check out this list to understand the (mostly collapsed) academic job market: https://github.com/John-Otago/Discussions-on-Higher-Education/blob/main/README.md#04-the-academic-job-market.

 If you come from a typical middle-class family or from a culture that highly values education, you may 'naturally' believe that more education will lead to more opportunities--that's not necessarily true.

 In a small country, even those who can land a career-track academic job often spend 2-5 years on the market (again, many good and more experienced candidates are waiting ahead of you).
-In a large country, you have to be both very good and very lucky.
+In a large country, you have to be both good and lucky.
 The same rule applies to post-docs.

 International students should also think about in which country they are going to do their PhD: a doctorate in a leading country at the top of the academic hierarchy may earn you the entry ticket to global mobility and allow you to consider jobs in most countries you are willing to work in; the reverse is unlikely to be true (i.e. a PhD earned in a country with less academic prowess may confine your career to the local market, as the bigger players often prefer their own graduates trained in their own systems).